 Weike Wang’s debut novel, Chemistry, is about a young PhD dropout wracked with indecision about how to handle her parents’ high expectations, a marriage proposal, and her future.

 It’s a struggle that’s familiar to the author, who earned a doctorate in public health at Harvard at the same time she was enrolled in BU’s Creative Writing Program.

 Wang has since chosen between the two careers, with writing coming out on top.
-And last week that choice got a big validation when Chemistry notched a big win: a Whiting Award, given each year to 10 up-and-coming writers.
+And last week her choice was validated when Chemistry notched a big win: a Whiting Award, one of 10 given each year to up-and-coming writers.
 Among past winners are Saul Bellow (Hon.’04), Eudora Welty, and Seamus Heaney.

 So Wang must feel that her decision to pursue a career as a novelist was a good one, right?

 “It doesn’t make me less hesitant about a career in writing,” she says, “but it is encouraging.
 I try to keep a very practical outlook.”

 It’s a cautious perspective that has helped define Wang’s voice as a writer.
 The 29-year-old says she takes a longer view, noting that it’s daunting to think about a writing career and what it might take to produce a meaningful body of work over 10, 20, or 30 years.

 “Going into the arts is always difficult,” she says.
 “But I love it, not necessarily because of the awards, but I think and care a lot about producing good work.”